paula-delrio-arteaga/Fabacademy---3/README.md

 - How to send the right value to the the webserver?
 By using the variable string.
 [Tutorial](https://www.tutorialspoint.com/arduino/arduino_strings.htm)

 #### Open-source design and fabrication files
+Can be found on repository!
+Accesory parts were 3D printed from [Spirulina Society](https://spirulinasociety.org/home)